Metroid: 2017–present: Prime 4: Beyond and MercurySteam games

-In the mid 2010s, the Spanish studio MercurySteam proposed remaking Fusion.
+In the mid-2010s, the Spanish studio MercurySteam proposed remaking Fusion.
 Sakamoto was impressed by their work on Castlevania: Lords of Shadow – Mirror of Fate (2013) and instead asked them to remake Metroid II.
-Metroid: Samus Returns (2017) retains the sidescrolling gameplay of the original and adds 3D graphics and a melee counterattack, suggested by MercurySteam after their use of a similar mechanic in Castlevania.
+Metroid: Samus Returns (2017) retains the side-scrolling gameplay of the original and adds 3D graphics and a melee counterattack, suggested by MercurySteam after their use of a similar mechanic in Castlevania.
 The first major Metroid game in seven years and the first sidescrolling Metroid game in 13 years, it received positive reviews.

 MercurySteam's next project was Metroid Dread for the Nintendo Switch (2021), a realization of a cancelled Nintendo DS project.
 It had sold more than 2.9 million copies worldwide by May 2022, making it the best-selling Metroid game.
 In February 2023, Nintendo released Metroid Prime Remastered, a high-definition remaster of Metroid Prime for the Switch.
 It was developed by Retro Studios with assistance from developers including Iron Galaxy Studios.

-At E3 2017, Nintendo announced Metroid Prime 4 for the Switch.
-Eurogamer reported that it was being developed by Bandai Namco Studios.
-Unsatisfied with the progress, Nintendo announced in January 2019 that it had restarted the development under Retro Studios, the developer of the previous Metroid Prime games.
-In June 2024, Nintendo revealed a trailer and the title Metroid Prime 4: Beyond, with a release year of 2025.
+Nintendo announced Metroid Prime 4: Beyond for the Switch at E3 2017.
+It was initially developed by Bandai Namco Studios, but Nintendo restarted development under Retro after it was unsatisfied with progress.
+Beyond was released on 4 December 2025 for Switch and Switch 2 and received generally positive reviews.
+It adds psychic abilities, used to control beam shots and manipulate objects, and a hub world, which Samus crosses with a motorcycle, the Vi-O-La.
+The next side-scrolling game, Metroid Ravenous, is scheduled for release on Switch 2 on January 28, 2027.